-&lt;sup>5 I am almost tempted to say: the pregnant, "giving-birth", and "given-birth" mother, on the one hand, and the gestated, "given-birth", and also "giving-birth" baby, on the other.
+I am almost tempted to say: the pregnant, "giving-birth", and "given-birth" mother, on the one hand, and the gestated, "given-birth", and also "giving-birth" baby, on the other.
 But I am aware that these constructions sound strange and contrived.
 My aim would be to explore forms of expression that help us focus on the different stages of the female body along the process of pregnancy, birth, and postpartum.
-I am also convinced that we should explore alternative use of verbs to convey the fact that babies take an active part in childbirth-they are just not being born or given birth; they rather "bring themselves to light" as well.
-I know it sounds awkward but, in a certain sense, they "give themselves birth".
+I am also convinced that we should explore alternative use of verbs to convey the fact that babies take an active part in childbirth-they are just not being born philosophical feminism must incorporate into its agenda, as one of its most urgent priorities, the reflection upon the woman that becomes mother, as well as the analysis of the types of mothers we can and would like to become.